taylorjg/DlxLib/README.md

 ### The Solution Class

 Each instance of the <code>Solution</code> class represents a solution to the matrix.
 It exposes an enumerable of <code>int</code> via the <code>RowIndexes</code> property - these identify a subset of the rows in the matrix that comprise a solution.
-The row indexes are zero-based.
+The row indexes are zero-based and are always in ascending order.

 ```C#
 public IEnumerable<int> RowIndexes { get; private set; }